-Getting visibility on these aspects of your business will help you with ensuring you are in fact moving toward your distribution goals.
+Getting visibility on these aspects of your business will help you with ensuring you are in fact moving toward your freight goals.
 So, how do you do that?

 Firstly, you need to capture the relevant data that aligns with these freight goals.
 You should make sure that the metrics / KPIs you have chosen support your goals and will enhance discussion and insights during freight management strategy meetings.

 For example, metrics on freight costs tie into the key goals mentioned above; particularly freight cost reductions.
 You need to be able to see if freight costs are rising or dropping and, more importantly, why.
 For this, you need to measure:

 - The volume of consignments (order) shipped and average number of items